 This last group of ETFs, for the most part, aren't for the faint of heart – and more accurately, they're not for buy-and-hold investors.

-ProShares offers a number of ETFs that provide leveraged exposure to the Nasdaq-100 Index, as well as inverse exposure to the index.
+ProShares offers several ETFs that provide leveraged exposure to the Nasdaq-100 Index, as well as inverse exposure to the index.

-We've previously noted that the ProShares Short S&P500 ETF (SH), which provides inverse (-1x) exposure to the S&P 500, is a fairly safe and straightforward hedge against the market, and the same goes with PSQ (-1x Nasdaq-100).
+We've previously noted that the ProShares Short S&P500 ETF (SH), which provides inverse (-1x) exposure to the S&P 500, is a fairly safe and straightforward hedge against the market – making it one of the best bear market ETFs to buy – and the same goes with PSQ (-1x Nasdaq-100).
 If the market heads higher, these products naturally will lose value, but not at an accelerated rate like their leveraged brethren.